2-Fluoroamphetamine: Toxicology

-Legal Status
+Legal status

 United States

 The Federal Analogue Act, 21 U.S.C. § 813, is a section of the United States Controlled Substances Act, allowing any chemical "substantially similar" to an illegal drug (in Schedule I or II) to be treated as if it were also in Schedule I or II, but only if it is intended (ref 1) for human consumption.
-2-FA may be considered to be an analog of amphetamine, thus falling under the Federal Analog Act.
+2-FA may be considered to be an analog of amphetamine, thus falling under the Federal Analog Act, if, as stated above, it is intended for human consumption.

 China

 As of October 2015 2-FA is a controlled substance in China.

+Finland

+Scheduled in the "government decree on substances, preparations and plants considered to be narcotic drugs" and is hence illegal.